Subconvex bounds for $U_{n+1}\times U_n$ in horizontal aspects: Introduction

-for some $c _{\mathcal{F}} \geq 0$ (resp.\ $\delta_n > 0$) depending only upon $\mathcal{F}$ (resp.\ $n$).
-In cases where $\mathcal{L}(\pi,\sigma)$ is known to coincide with an $L$-value (e.g., the case that $\pi$ and $\sigma$ are everywhere tempered), the estimate~\eqref{eq:cj3tfrulcn} improves upon the convexity bound, which would assert the same for some $\delta_n \leq 0$ (see~\cite[Proof of Cor 1.2]{2020arXiv201202187N} for details).
+\end{theorem} In cases where $\mathcal{L}(\pi,\sigma)$ is known to coincide with an $L$-value (e.g., the case that $\pi$ and $\sigma$ are everywhere tempered) and where we have computed the conductor at $\mathfrak{p}$ of $\mathcal{L}(\pi,\sigma)$ (e.g., Example \ref{example:cj54lh128k}, Lemma \ref{Lem:supercuspidalstablepair} and cases derived from those via parabolic induction), the estimate~\eqref{eq:cj3tfrulcn} improves upon the convexity bound, which would assert the same for some $\delta_n \leq 0$ (see~\cite[Proof of Cor 1.2]{2020arXiv201202187N} for details).
 In the case $n+1 = 2$, such an estimate has been known for a while~\cite{michel-2009}.
-When $n+1 \geq 3$, such an estimate is new; we will show then that~\eqref{eq:cj3tfrulcn} holds for any
+When $n+1 \geq 3$, such an estimate is new (outside the ``$\mathfrak{p}$ fixed'' case discussed below in~\S\ref{sec:cj4vjryk3u}); we will show then that~\eqref{eq:cj3tfrulcn} holds for any

 with $\vartheta$ as in assumption~\eqref{itemize:cj3ubog35g} above (and $c_\mathcal{F}$ allowed to depend upon $\delta_n$).

 \begin{remark} We do not address the interesting challenge of improving the numerical strength of the exponent~\eqref{eq:cj3ubs6lvw}.
 Several avenues for doing so were mentioned in~\cite[Rmk 1.4]{2020arXiv201202187N}, many of which could be pursued in the present context. \end{remark} \begin{remark} The ``large conductor'' assumption~\eqref{eqn:cj2dzunqa6} is the most serious one --- it is an open problem to give any genuine subconvex bound for $\GL_3$ or higher in any case where the conductor drops (see the final paragraph of~\cite[\S1.4]{2021arXiv210915230N} and references). \end{remark}